morganstanley/winss/README.md

 Using this framework it is simple to handle complex scenarios with little code such as  adding/removing services and starting/stopping services in a particular sequence.
-There is no requirement to change an application to handle events like traditional Windows services. *winss* can handle simple console applcations the way it should have been.
+There is no requirement to change an application to handle events like traditional Windows services. *winss* can handle simple console applications the way it should have been.

 ## Getting Started